Working Areas

 Relations with the European Parliament

-The EP-team of the Permanent Representation monitors plenary sessions and meetings of the European Parliament's committees, maintains good relations with the MEPs, the EP President's office and the General Secretariat of the European Parliament.
+The EP desk at the Permanent Representation monitors the activities of the European Parliament and establishes and maintains contacts with representatives of political groups, the President's Office and the General Secretariat of the European Parliament.

-Within the Permanent Representation, the EP-team supports other units in their relations with the European Parliament.
+Within the Permanent Representation, the EP desk supports other units in their relations with the European Parliament.

 Head of Section: